 Whooping Cough

-Whooping cough is a respiratory tract infection caused by Bordetella pertussis, a gram-negative bacteria.
-It causes coughing fits so severe that the child cannot inhale between coughs, resulting in a distinctive whooping sound as they forcefully draw in the air afterwards.
+Whooping cough is a respiratory tract infection caused by Bordetella pertussis, a gram-negative bacterium.
+It can affect people of all ages.
+It causes coughing fits so severe that the child cannot inhale between coughs, resulting in a distinctive “whooping” sound as they forcefully draw in the air afterwards.

 Presentation